 In terms of overall lessons learned in this challenge, we found that methods which only varied a single factor (such as force field or water model, with a fixed method) were particularly valuable in terms of providing insight into accuracy, thus we urge participants to continue with such explorations in the future.
-Another important area of work is to ensure that methods which ought to be equivalent do, in fact, give equivalent results across different simulation packages.
-[5].
+Another important area of work is to ensure that methods which ought to be equivalent do, in fact, give equivalent results across different simulation packages [5].

-Overall, SAMPL7 showed marked progress in binding prediction relative to previous challenges, and in particular results with the AMOEBA force field were particularly promising for two of the challenge components.
+Overall, SAMPL7 showed marked progress in binding prediction relative to previous challenges, and in particular results with binding free energy calculations using the AMOEBA force field were particularly promising for two of the challenge components.
 For future challenges it will be interesting to continue investigations of host/guest sampling, polarization effects, and possibly salt behavior in similar systems.
-We look forward to continuing to work with the community to use the SAMPL challenge to drive accuracy improvements in binding predictions.
+We look forward to continuing to work with the community to use the SAMPL challenge to drive Table 4.
+Summary of methods (ranked and non-ranked) used in the SAMPL7 host-guest blind challenge for binding free energy calculations.
+Alchemical calculations are flagged by an (A), the use of explicit and/or implicit solvation is flagged by an (E) or (I) respectively, and a linear correction approach was taken on methods flagged with a (C).
+The Noneq/Alchemy/consensus method was an average of the energy models used in Noneq/Alchemy/CGENFF and Noneq/Alchemy/GAFF.